karuppiah7890/tigris-docs/docs/golang/getting-started.md

 #### Cloud platform configuration

-Tigris URL, ApplicationID and ApplicationSecret need to be set as follows, in order to connect to the hosted platform:
+Tigris URL, ClientID and ClientSecret need to be set as follows, in order to connect to the hosted platform:

 ```go